MadByteDE/SPT-Linux-Guide/README.md

 ## Overview

 > [!WARNING]
-> This guide is currently **not compatible** with the Steam version of Escape From Tarkov - we're working on it, stay tuned!
+> This guide is currently **not compatible** with the Steam version of Escape From Tarkov!

 ### Automated install